dhivyapriyar/DAA_Module_19/EX 1A Reverse a string.md

 ## Program:

 ```
-Program to implement Reverse a String
+Program to implement decimal to binary using recursive function
 Developed by: Dhivyapriya R
 Register Number: 212222230032
 ```